Iceland Farm Tour

 Start with a visit to a farm that sells direct to consumers where they produce ice-cream and skyr-delicacies.
 Tour the cow shed with the farmer and of course samples are included.
 Continue to the Borgarfjörður area with a short stop at the Grábrók crater surrounded by a 3,500-year-old moss covered lava field.
 In 20 minutes, we hike to the rim of the crater.
 Continue to visit a small goat farm where the farmer has dedicated her work to conserving this particular Icelandic breed.
 Stop at Hraunfossar Waterfalls that come from under a 1,000-year-old lava field.
 Also visit the Deildatunguhver hot spring, which provides geothermal heat to farms and villages at a distance of up to 35 miles.
 Continue to Reykjavík for the final night.
 Dinner on your own.
 Meals: Breakfast

 Breakfast at hotel.
 Stop at the Blue Lagoon for a warm farewell bath.
-Depart to airport for direct flight to Chicago.
+Depart to airport for direct flight to Minneapolis.
 Please book connecting flight at least 3 hours after arrival (ca. 9pm) to allow time to pass through customs.
 Trump Tours is happy to provide a quote for add-on air from your desired gateway.
 Meals: Breakfast, Meal On Plane

 7 nights in superior tourist class accommodations.